School Council President

 Amsleigh Park Primary School is committed to safety and wellbeing of all children and young people.
 This will be the primary focus of our care and decision-making.

 Amsleigh Park Primary School has zero tolerance for child abuse.
 This policy will apply to all members of the Amsleigh Park Primary School community and be inclusive of all school related activities, processes and procedures.

-Our Child Safe Environments Policy: sets out the school’s approach and commitment to creating a child safe organisation where children and young people are safe and feel safe; and provides the policy framework for the school’s approach to the Child Safe Standards.
+Our Child Safety Policy sets out the school’s approach and commitment to creating a child safe organisation where children and young people are safe and feel safe; and provides the policy framework for the school’s approach to the Child Safety Standards.

 Particular attention will be paid to the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, vulnerable children, as well as the safety of children with a disability.

 Every person involved in Amsleigh Park Primary School has a responsibility to understand the important and specific role he/she plays individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.

 By enacting the Child Safety Standards it is our intention: